 - Detect critical usability problems early in the design process

-- Test your ideas rapidly and validate them with small batches of testers
+- Test your ideas rapidly and validate them with users

 - Learn valuable information that you can use to guide the design of higher fidelity prototypes